-- 5.1.1 In line with the LDS the Council recognises the importance of the need for Bradford District to put in place, as a matter of urgency, an up to date Development Plan to guide development and investment.
-The absence of an up to date development plan means the ability to control development locally will be limited as decisions increasingly will turn on the NPPF and the presumption in favour of sustainable development. - 5.1.2 Significant progress has been made on the Core Strategy with main modifications being issued for consultation, further examination hearings being held and the receipt of the Inspector's Report confirming the soundness of the plan subject to the incorporation of the modifications.
-The issuing of a holding direction by the Secretary of State on the back of objections from an MP who had already had the relevant matters considered at examination is extremely disappointing in the context of the Government's proclaimed desire to see rapid progress on the production of Local Plans.
-The Council considers that there are no grounds whatsoever for formal intervention by the Secretary of State and expects this to be confirmed as soon as possible. - 5.1.3 Unfortunately the further technical work, the need for main modifications and further examination hearings and the holding direction had diverted reosurces and caused delays to the wider Local Plan work programme.
-Despite this progress on three other key Development Plan documents has been significant with the two Area Action Plans as well as the Waste Management DPD reaching publication draft stage with anticipated submission for examination in early 2016. - 5.1.4 The number of communities looking to produce neighbourhood plans continues to increase with ten local councils, in total, having gaining neighbourhood status.
-The Council continues to support these communities to ensure alignment with the emerging Local Plan. - 5.1.5 While the government continues to simplify the planning system including changes to the permitted development rights, the Council has sought in a number of key locations to progress Local Development Orders to remove the need for planning permission to support development in Bradford City Centre.
+- In line with the LDS the Council recognises the importance of the need for Bradford District to put in place, as a matter of urgency, an up to date Development Plan to guide development and investment.
+The absence of an up to date development plan means the ability to control development locally will be limited as decisions increasingly will turn on the NPPF and the presumption in favour of sustainable development. - The number of communities looking to produce Neighbourhood Plans continues to increase with ten local councils, in total, having gained neighbourhood status.
+The Council continues to support these communities to ensure alignment with the Local Plan.
+Of those areas producing Neighbourhood Plans, Burley in Wharfedale is currently the most advanced. - 5.1.3 While the government continues to simplify the planning system including changes to the permitted development rights, the Council has sought in a number of key locations to progress Local Development Orders to remove the need for planning permission to support development in Bradford City Centre.